 Because you care so much, you might have enabled the user in your life without realizing it.
 You thought you were helping them, but enabling behaviors feed into addiction.
 If you covered for your family member because they couldn’t take care of their responsibilities or you put their needs before your own, this counts as enabling.

 It can be hard to break out of such behaviors since they’re usually rooted in love.
-But, the best thing you can do for a loved one battling addiction is to support them without engaging in their destructive habits.
+But, the best thing you can do for a loved one battling addiction is to support them without engaging in destructive habits.

 Healing for the Whole Family

 When your loved one enters rehab, you might be invited to participate in family counseling.
-This can help everyone impacted by addiction begin to heal.
+This counseling can help everyone impacted by addiction begin to heal.

 Our treatment programs include:

-We emphasize the 12 step approach, as well as research-based treatment.
+We emphasize the 12-step approach, as well as research-based treatment.